JetBrains/Qodana/topics/taint-analysis.md

 #### Explore results

+<link-summary>In your IDE, you can explore all steps of a taint trace.</link-summary>

 In your IDE, point to a suspicious code fragment and then click the <ui-path>Show taint ... trace</ui-path> link to open the **Security Analysis** tab.